tensorflow/datasets/docs/add_dataset.md

       # specify them here.
 They'll be used if as_supervised=True in
       # builder.as_dataset.
       supervised_keys=('image', 'label'),
+      # Specify whether to disable shuffling on the examples.
+Set to False by default.
+      disable_shuffling=False,
       # Bibtex citation for the dataset
       citation=r"""
       @article{my-awesome-dataset-2020,